lnbits/lnbits/lnbits/extensions/watchonly/README.md

 ### Create PSBT
  - based on the Inputs & Outputs selected by the user a PSBT will be generated
  - this wallet is watch-only, therefore does not support signing
- - it is not mandatory for the `Selected Amount` to be grater than `Payed Amount`.
-The generated PSBT can be combined with other PSBTs that add more inputs.
+ - it is not mandatory for the `Selected Amount` to be grater than `Payed Amount`
+   - the generated PSBT can be combined with other PSBTs that add more inputs.
  - the generated PSBT can be imported for signing into different wallets like Electrum
    - import the PSBT into Electrum and check the In/Outs/Fee (see `screenshot 3`)